-Bonner County's compensation philosophy is to match the labor market, which allows us to be externally competitive in recruiting and retaining talented employees.
+Bonner County's compensation philosophy is to match the labor market to the greatest extent practicable, which allows us to be externally competitive in recruiting and retaining talented employees.
 Labor markets used for salary comparison are based on the normal recruiting market for specific job classifications.
 All market comparisons will include both public and private sector employers for the recruiting area, unless the position is not available in the private sector.
 By maintaining a competitive total compensation package to recruit and retain the best employees, the County improves employee productivity and reduces costly turnover.

-600.3 PAY BANDS
+600.3 PAY GRADE & STEP PHILOSOPHY

-The compensation plan for Bonner County establishes pay bands for each class of job descriptions.
-A pay band is the pay range allocated to a job class stating a minimum and maximum rate of pay allowed an employee performing a job in that particular class.
+The compensation plan for Bonner County establishes pay grades and steps for each class of job descriptions.
+A pay grade and step compensation table is the pay range allocated to a job class stating a minimum and maximum rate of pay allowed an employee performing a job in that particular class.
+600 Compensation Policies Page | 2